omtcyang/Agentic-Motion-Group/README.md

-# E2A-Team
+# Agentic Locomotion Group

-Come to E2A team [HOMEPAGE](https://e2a.team) for trying our projects ONLINE!
+Come to Agentic Locomotion Group [HOMEPAGE](https://e2a.team) for trying our projects ONLINE!